 Another program or process might be using a Google Drive file or subfolder.
 For example, another utility might be backing up the file or subfolder.
-Then the Folder Access Denied window will also open when you try to modify the Google Drive content.
-If that’s so, close all open programs on your taskbar and check other software processes with the Task Manager as follows.

-Check the Google Drive Folder Permissions
+2. Check the Google Drive folder permissions

 - Press the Advanced button on the Select User or Group window.

-- Next, click Find Now, select your user account from the search results and click OK.
+- Next, click Find Now, select your user account from the search results, and click OK.

-- Press the Advanced button, select your user account as before and click OK.
+- Press the Advanced button, select your user account as before, and click OK.

-Set up a Batch File to Take Ownership of the Google Drive Directory
+3. Set up a Batch File to Take Ownership of the Google Drive Directory

 SET DIRECTORY_NAME=“C:Locked Directory”